mel-maza/udacity-capstone/README.md

 For the production mode run `npm run build-prod`.
 For the tests run `npm run test`.

+### APIs
+The basic URLs and the API_KEYs / username for the APIs are in the .env-file and set together in the server.js-file.
+There is a comment in the server.js-file for each API to see what the whole used URL looks like and how the API_KEY/username is used in this URL.

 ## What You're Getting
 ```bash
 ├── README.md - This file.